Free Birds: Plot

-In the present day, a turkey named Reggie who lives on a free range farm is afraid of Thanksgiving because turkeys are on the menu and always eaten.
-His attempts to warn his flock have made him an outcast but when the President of the United States arrives at the farm for the National Thanksgiving Turkey Presentation, the other turkeys realize that he has been telling the truth.
-After they throw him outside of the flock’s coop in order to save themselves, the president’s daughter finds him and decides that he should be dubbed the pardoned turkey.
-The president wants to pick a bigger turkey so she pretends to cry in order to get the press to agree with her.
+In the present day, a turkey named Reggie, who lives on a free-range farm, always worries about Thanksgiving because turkeys are the main dish, and his attempts to warn his ignorant flock have made him an outcast.
+When the President of the United States arrives at the farm for the National Thanksgiving Turkey Presentation, which the flock mistakes for the farmer taking them all to kill, they throw Reggie outside of the coop in order to save themselves.
+The president's daughter finds him and decides that he should be dubbed the pardoned turkey, going as far as to pretend to cry in order to get the press to agree with her.

-When Reggie is taken to Camp David, he eases into a life of pizza and telenovelas.
-One night, he is taken by a turkey named Jake who claims that he has been instructed by a being called "The Great Turkey" to take Reggie and go back in time to the first Thanksgiving in order to get turkeys off the tradition's menu.
-They steal a time machine that is controlled by an A.I. called S.T.E.V.E.
-(Space Time Exploration Vehicle Envoy) from a government facility and time travel to three days before the first Thanksgiving.
+When Reggie is taken to Camp David, he eases into a life of pizza and watching Spanish telenovelas.
+One night, however, he is abducted by a turkey named Jake who claims to have been instructed by a being called the “Great Turkey" with the “Sacred Time Knob” to take Reggie and go back in time to the first Thanksgiving to get turkeys off the menu.
+They steal a time machine controlled by an AI called S.T.E.V.E.
+(Space Time Exploration Vehicle Envoy) from a government facility and time-travel to three days before the first Thanksgiving in 1621.

-When they arrive in 1621, they are ambushed by Pilgrims but they are rescued by a flock of turkeys who are led by a turkey named Broadbeak.
+When they arrive, they are ambushed by Pilgrims but rescued by a flock of turkeys who are led by Broadbeak.
 The flock used to live in trees but were forced to move underground when the Pilgrims arrived in Plymouth.
-He assigns Reggie and his daughter named Jenny to spring the Pilgrims’ turkey traps and Jake and his son named Ranger to spy on the Pilgrims.
+Broadbeak assigns Reggie and his daughter Jenny to spring the Pilgrims' turkey traps while Jake and her brother Ranger spy on the Pilgrims.

-Jake and Ranger discover that the Pilgrims are setting up preparations for Thanksgiving and their weapons shack.
-Jenny does not believe that Reggie is actually from the future but she is impressed with his accidental way of springing turkey traps.
+Jake and Ranger discover that the Pilgrims setting up preparations for Thanksgiving with their weapons shack.
+Meanwhile, Jenny does not believe Reggie is actually from the future, although is impressed with his accidental way of springing traps.
 They are intercepted by Myles Standish but Reggie sends Jenny into orbit aboard S.T.E.V.E., validating his story.
-He asks her to go to the future with him but she refuses to leave the flock.
+He suggests going to the future with him but she refuses to leave the flock.